 Ecommerce currently is the largest market existing for many industries but social commerce is not that far behind.

 Ecommerce interactions are managed from the seller’s website whereas social commerce sale interactions happen over both social media channels and seller’s websites.
+81% of shoppers research products on Instagram and Facebook, and shopping is a top priority for 48% of Pinterest users.

 Social commerce is an advancement of online shopping through eCommerce sites.
-What social commerce has successfully achieved is it has transferred all the process of online shopping to the location where the potential customers spend a large amount of time and share their experience with their friends.
+What social commerce has successfully achieved is it has transferred all the process of online shopping to the location where the potential customers spend a large amount of time and share their experiences with their friends.

 In social commerce vs eCommerce, both have the niches that set them apart.
 Let’s compare them over 4 major features.

-Even though eCommerce is cutting slack on operational costs it has to bear the huge cost of marketing their platforms.
+Even though eCommerce is cutting slack on operational costs it has to bear the huge cost of marketing its platforms.
 Customers are now becoming smarter every day.
 Customers now are aware of the products more than the e-commerce sites themselves.

 Ecommerce still has a lot of catching up on understanding their customers.
 But in social commerce, they can be easily identified and made into a resource bank of reference points.